bojcicm/imageEditor/readme.md

 Running:
 - with CMD go to folder `/src`
 - run script with `python example.py`
-- some of scripts need additional path to resources or filters e.g. `python example.py lena.bmp -f low-pass`
+- some of scripts need additional path to resources or filters e.g. `python example.py lena.jpg -f low-pass`

 ### Task list for project: